rchevarria/NYCEnvironCovidData/index.md

 &nbsp;
 ### Brief Description

-This project seeks to view connections between NYC's inactivity/shutdown during the pandemic and its effect on the environment.
-To establish these connections I am using data bases pertaining to gas prices, stationary emissions, transportation emissions, waste emissions and per capita expenditures.
-Through the use of pandas, SQL, regex, matplotlib, and other python methods, I am able to portray these pieces of data in a meaningful way, in which they show connections to each other.
+This project hypothesizes that there is a connections between NYC's inactivity/shutdown during the pandemic and its effect on the environment.
+To establish these connections I will be using databases pertaining to gas prices and per capita expenditures to view New Yorker's activity trends along with the city's stationary, transportation, and waste emission trends.
+Through powerful tools such as pandas, SQL, regex, matplotlib, and other python methods, I am able to portray these pieces of data in a meaningful way, in which they show connections to each other and finally compute the correlations between them.

 <img src="https://raw.githubusercontent.com/rchevarria/NYCEnvironCovidData/gh-pages/NYC_COVID.jpg" width="200" height="200" align="right">